stuffbyt/re-Invent2019BuildersSession/HSTSHeadersLab.md

 **Deploying your code to CloudFront edge locations**

--	If you scroll up from the code editor, you should see Designer filed where you would see an option to add a trigger.
-Click on that, and select CloudFront from the dropdown.
+-	If you scroll up from the code editor, you should see Designer field where you would see an option to add a trigger.
+Click on that, and select your CloudFront distribution from the dropdown.
+You can go to your CloudFormation stack's Outputs  to verify the CloudFront distribution ID.
 -	Click on Deploy to Lambda@Edge
 -	In the Distribution field, select your CloudFront distribution ID. o	Note: You can find your CloudFront distribution ID from the CloudFront console.
 The distribution we deployed using the CloudFormation stack earlier.